EduGonO/scenariOS/README.md

 # scenariOS

-scenariOS is a Mistral MCP hackathon entry that turns raw film scripts into a schedule-aware production assistant.
-It exposes a web UI and an MCP server so Le Chat can read scripts, reason about logistics, and update metadata in real time.
+scenariOS transforms raw film scripts into a schedule-aware production assistant.
+It combines a responsive web interface with a Model Context Protocol (MCP) server so Le Chat can reason about scenes, logistics, and scheduling in real time.

 ## Highlights

-- Parse scripts into structured scenes with duration estimates and candidate locations.
+- Parse scripts into structured scenes with duration estimates and candidate shooting locations.
-- Persist scenes and characters globally to track actor assignments and metadata.
+- Persist scenes and characters to track actor assignments and scene metadata across sessions.
-- Interactive calendar constrained by global filming dates; tap days to add or remove potential shooting dates and set start times with auto‑calculated end times.
+- Interactive calendar constrained by global filming dates; tap days to add or remove potential shooting dates with auto-calculated end times.
-- Compact map showing the primary location and nearby backups with distance in km plus a "show similar" option.
+- Compact map showing the primary location and nearby backups with distances in kilometers plus a "show similar" option.
-- Weather panel forecasting temperature, rain, clouds, visibility, and golden‑hour range for the chosen date and place.
+- Weather panel forecasting temperature, rain, clouds, visibility, and golden-hour range for the chosen date and place.
-- Rich scene queries like "print all scheduled scenes" or "how many scenes have more than 3 dates".
+- Rich scene queries such as "print all scheduled scenes" or "how many scenes have more than 3 dates".
-- Browser MCP inspector at `/debug` for trying tools directly in the browser.
+- Built-in MCP inspector at `/debug` for exercising tools directly in the browser.

 ## MCP Tools